drevops/dx-commands/README.md

 ## `test-unit`

-- Run unit tests
+- Run unit tests.
-- Agnostic to framework
+- Agnostic to framework.
 - Must run all tests if no arguments provided.

 ## `test-bdd`